-A three-year Twinning project of the European Union on air quality monitoring has been completed in Azerbaijan.
+A three-year Twinning project of the

 Report informs citing the EU press service that the Finnish meteorological Institute led the EU project to modernize air quality monitoring systems, support the acquisition of new air quality control stations and train staff.